Lifshitz tails on the Bethe lattice: a combinatorial approach: Proofs for the off-diagonal disorder model

 At the order of our approximation the initial condition $\alpha_1=\frac{\hx_1}{1+\hx_1}$ is equal to $\alpha_1=1$.
 The fixed-point equation $\alpha=f(\alpha,\lambda)$ undergoes a bifurcation transition at a critical value $\lc=\ln(4k)$ (see left panel in Fig.~\ref{fig_study_recurrence}).
 For $\lambda>\lc$ there are two solutions which coalesce in $\alpha_*=\frac{1}{k}$ at $\lc$, and disappear for $\lambda<\lc$.
 This bifurcation has the following consequences on the solution of Eq.~(\ref{eq_recursion_alpha}) with initial condition $\alpha_1=1$, that for clarity we denote $\alpha_i(\lambda)$ to emphasize its dependency on the parameter $\lambda$: \begin{itemize} \item right at the transition the sequence decays towards its fixed-point as $1/i$, more precisely

 \item when $\lambda \to \lc^-$ a plateau develops around the avoided fixed-point $\alpha_*=1/k$, with a diverging length of order $(\lc-\lambda)^{-1/2}$, see the right panel of Fig.~\ref{fig_study_recurrence}.
-One can establish the following scaling behaviour by zooming around the plateau:
+One can establish the following scaling behavior by zooming around the plateau:

 This in particular shows that the length of the plateau is $\pi/\sqrt{\lc - \lambda}$ at the leading order.
-We shall use this scaling behaviour under the less precise but more readable form:
+We shall use this scaling behavior under the less precise but more readable form: